ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `public enum MouseInputMode` - Mouse input mode types
   * `Always` - Mouse movement is always treated as mouse input.
-  * `RequresButtonPress` - Mouse movement is only treated as movement when a button is pressed.
+  * `RequiresButtonPress` - Mouse movement is only treated as movement when a button is pressed.

 ### Class Methods